 Dummy exams are a great exercise for upgrading and memory.
 It is better to regularly work 30 minutes a day.

-Remi will hold a formal session review in June.
-Our friend F6CNB / N5CNB is indeed examiner accredited by the ARRL to validate the tests entitling a license and a US Amateur callsign.
+F6CNB / N5CNB is volunteer examiner team manager accredited by the Laurel Amateur Radio Club to validate the tests entitling a license and a US Amateur callsign.

-If you are staying in Paris for a few months, you must abolutely seize this opportunity.
+A number of exam session will be organized regularly in Paris, France.
+If you are staying in Paris for a few months, you must absolutely seize this opportunity.